 Through my work, I have discovered that there are nine qualities of high achievers that propel them forward and also hold them back the most—at the very same time.
-Your gifts, in fact, become your challenges:

 The very power of your vision can be detrimental to your success because you dream so big that you can get overwhelmed.
 When so many options are available to you, the paradox of choice can mean it’s hard to begin each new project.

 Despite the admiration of those around you, it often doesn’t feel like you’ve ever had to work that hard for everything you’ve accomplished.
 It is easy to misinterpret the nature of rapid attainment, so you can feel like you are hiding a “dirty little secret”.
 Many of the highest-achieving people on the planet judge themselves for being ‘lazy’.